Mateco/808lazr/README.md

 # 808lazr
-DIY basic chat service for our dorm room
+DIY basic chat service for our dorm room, with an imaginary roommate, Mohammed.